feddelegrand7/mini007/README.md

 #> [1] 1
 #>
 #> $feedback
-#> [1] "The response is a single sentence advertisement that highlights Algerian dates, emphasizing their rich, natural sweetness and positioning them as a premium, healthy treat.
-The tone is professional and engaging, and the length is well under 100 words.
-Therefore, it fully meets the validation criteria."
+#> [1] "The response is a single sentence, well under 100 words, maintaining a professional tone that highlights Algerian dates effectively by emphasizing their rich tradition, premium quality, and natural energy benefits.
+It fully meets all specified criteria."
 ```

 ### Use Cases